timjbruce/open-saves-aws/aws/documentdb/README.md

 Open Saves AWS uses the following AWS services:
 - Amazon EKS for container orchestration
-- Amazon DynamoDB for metadata and small record storage
+- Amazon DocumentDB for metadata and record storage
 - Amazon S3 for blob storage
 - Amazon ElastiCache Redis for caching
 - Amazon CloudFront and WAF for security and performance